IBM/event-streams/_docs/03-getting-started/05-using-kafka-console-tools.md

 The console tools are Kafka client applications and connect in the same way as regular applications.

-Follow the [instructions for securing a connection](../../getting-started/client/) to obtain:
+Follow the [instructions for securing a connection](../../getting-started/client/#securing-the-connection) to obtain:
-* the broker URL
+* Your cluster’s broker URL
-* the truststore
+* The truststore certificate
-* an API key
+* An API key

 Many of these tools perform administrative tasks and will need to be authorized accordingly.